In the culinary arts, five spice (also known as Chinese five spice) is a blend of ground spices used in Chinese and Vietnamese cooking.

 One theory behind the composition of five spice powder is that it is intended to incorporate the five main flavors of sweet, sour, salty, bitter and pungent.
 In truth, there is nothing salty in the traditional five-spice blend.
 Also, in the culinary arts, pungent (or spicy) is not typically considered a flavor in its own right.
 Still, the theory that five spice encompasses a balance of the main flavors, in accordance with the balancing philosophy of yin and yang, is widely cited.

-Five-spice powder can be used for seasoning meats and poultry, in marinades or in spice rubs.
+Chinese five spice can be used for seasoning meats and poultry, in marinades or in spice rubs.
 Because it is also sweet and aromatic, five spice can be used in flavoring desserts as well as savory dishes.